MagicIrfan/IMT-SecureCode/README.md

 # IMT-SecureCode
 ## Connexion

-This code has been tested on Windows
+This code has been tested on Windows.
 To start it, you need to open one terminal (on PowerShell)

 ### Network Clock